-Pilot valves are small valve that mainly function to control a limited-flow control feed to a separate piloted valve.
-Pilot valves are mostly 3-way, has subbase mount & can control a high pressure or high flow feed.
+Pilot valves are small valves that mainly functions to control a limited-flow control feed to a separate piloted valve.
+Pilot valves are mostly 3-way, has a subbase mount & can control a high pressure or high flow feed.
 With its low power consumption, it can be operated by smaller power supplies, controllers, and batteries.
 Pilot valves are also used to activate pneumatic actuators as the driving force on process valves in both single-acting and double-acting executions.
 As the pilot valve can limit the flow, the actuator and process valve response time performances are stalwartly influenced by the pilot valve flow capacity.
 Read the blog on pilot valve here.

-What are the feature of Pilot Valve?
+What is the feature of Pilot Valve?

 Pilot valves are available in a large selection of:

-• 3-, 4- and 5-way direct-acting or pilot operated/pressure assisted versions
+• 3-, 4- and 5-way direct-acting or pilot operated/pressure-assisted versions

 • Brass, aluminium, stainless steel and plastic valves